meta-company/makex/documents/source/proposals/makex-files-includes.md

 ## Considerations

 - We may want to expose a better api for user constructed targets/functions/macros.
   - eg. `export_macro()`, `export_target_type()`
   - Include might not be the right name for this; `load()` might be better.
-- Recursive includes are probably unnecessary.
+- Recursive includes are probably unnecessary (or not recommended).